 “At last we have the real prospect of reducing homelessness amongst these vulnerable

-Chair, New Horizon Youth Centre
+Patron, New Horizon Youth Centre

 In 2010 we completed a major refurbishment and rebuild of the building with the support of John McAslan, architect of Kings Cross.